Welcome to Bridgeway Practice

 This is mainly due to the easing of Government Covid-19 restrictions.
 However it is also to avoid mistakes that are caused by telephone requests and the pressure it puts on the phone lines and staff.

 Medication requests can be made in person by completing your repeat request slip or in writing, this can then be posted in the red post box located at reception, you can also request medication by signing up for the NHS App, or via your nominated pharmacy.
-You can also request your medications online via our website IF you have signed up for online services. (please be in mind that the NHS App & our online services are two separate services).
+You can also request your medications online via our website IF you have signed up for online services. (please bear in mind that the NHS App & our online services are two separate services).

 If you do come in person to the health centre to request medication, please may we ask that patients adhere to the Government guidelines and wear a face covering and remain socially distant.